Daesser/Viisualization/README.md

 HR Dashboard: https://public.tableau.com/app/profile/daniel.lam3000/viz/HRDashboard_16816791592590/HRDashboard?publish=yes

 ## Gestalt principles
-**Proximity**: We perceive objects close to each other as belonging to a group.
+**Proximity**: We perceive objects close to each other as belonging to a group.<br />
-**Dashboard**: Place some visuals close together to encourages the users to think that the grouped visuals are in the same context.<br />
+**Dashboard**: Place some visuals close together to encourages the users to think that the grouped visuals are in the same context.

 **Similarity**: We seek similarities and differences in objects and link similar objects as belonging to a group.<br />
 **Dashboard**: Apply link of visuals residing in separate locations on a dashboard by using same color (for sales) or shape.
 Encouraging comparisons of any